 A common arrangement for your palliative care team would include both a doctor and a nurse trained in palliative care.
 Additionally, a specially trained social worker would likely be involved, as well as a non-denominational chaplain or someone who can offer spiritual support.

 Does insurance cover palliative care?
-In most cases, yes, your health insurance should cover at least part if not all of the cost.
+In most cases, yes, your health insurance should cover at least part if not all the cost.

 Palliative care can be provided as soon as a diagnosis is made, or at any time throughout a person’s illness.
 Many people with chronic obstructive pulmonary disease (COPD), heart disease, or other illnesses that cause chronic pain or discomfort can qualify.
 Since significant numbers of older adults with dementia also suffer from chronic pain from arthritis and other conditions as well as those mentioned above, many of them qualify for palliative care, as well.